Last Updated on August 30, 2023

 You can’t visit without going on at least one of the Mall of America rides!!
 Nickelodeon Universe is the largest indoor theme park in the USA.
 Despite the name, it’s not just for small children, there are several rides where you have to be over 48″ (122cm/4ft).
 There are 8 thrill rides altogether and 17 junior/family attractions.

-Some of the Mall of America rides include:
+Some of my favourite Mall of America rides include:

 If you’ve visited Disneyworld, I would compare the Pepsi Orange Streak to The People Mover, in the way that it coverages a large section of Nickelodeon Universe and goes through into other rides.
 It really lets you appreciate just how big of an area this theme park covers!

 This is the most ‘extreme’ of the Mall of America rides.
 The lift hill almost reaches the roof which then plunges you face first down a vertical drop.
 There are lots of loops and twists and turns and it is a bit of a brain shaker!